qonto/database-monitoring-framework/content/runbooks/postgresql/PostgreSQLExporterMissingTarget.md

 1. **Look at PostgreSQL connection logs**

     You'll get an error message if PostgreSQL exporter connections are rejected by PostgreSQL.

-1. **Check memory usage**

-    Sometimes, when target number is too high, the pod can be OOMKilled.

 ## Mitigation